Tuesday, December 27, 2011

 The wall quilt below uses 60

-degree diamonds to produce
+diamonds to produce

 the Lone Star, using leftover